lucasdessy/workman-pt/README.md

 # workman-pt
-Workman-us adaptation to work with the Portuguese language, with MacOS style dead keys.
+Workman-us adaptation to work with the Portuguese language.
+For windows users.

 Includes windows installer.